andrewtheiss/CommissionArt/documentation/profile_hub_guide.md

 ### Technical Details

-Under the hood, this functionality uses the `createNewArtPieceAndRegisterProfile` method on the ProfileHub contract, which:
+Under the hood, this functionality uses the `createNewArtPieceAndRegisterProfile` method on the ProfileFactoryAndRegistry contract, which:

 - Verifies you don't already have a profile
 - Creates a new Profile contract instance for you